 The second step is to paste the icon onto your slide by putting your cursor on the map where you want the icon.
 Right click with your mouse and choose Paste on the pop-up menu.

 Now you've got an icon on your slide.
-You can move the icon wherever you need it to be on the slide.
+Move the icon wherever you need it to be on the slide.

 You can also change the color by selecting the icon.
 Click Fill Color.
 Choose which color you would like the icon to be.
-Changing the color of the icon helps it to better match the theme of your presentation while also drawing more attention to what you want the audience to see.
+This way, the icon will match the rest of your presentation.
+It will also help draw attention to important details.

 5 Tips for Using Templates With Editable Maps

-Templates with editable maps are a great time saver if you need to show territories, discuss regions, or include any other geographic information in your presentation.
+Templates with editable maps for presentations save time when you need to show territories.
+You can also use them to discuss regions or include any other geographic information in your presentation.
 Here are five tips to help you get the most from using editable maps.

 1. Use Formatting Carefully

-If you color a country or region in a map for presentation, it'll help you to highlight the area that you want to talk about.
+Coloring a country or region in a map for presentation helps to highlight the area that you want to talk about.
 Labels can also make it easier to point out the area that you're talking about.

-If there are many things you need to talk about or if there are many regions you're talking about, try breaking up the places you're talking about into separate slides.
+If there are many things or many regions to talk about, break it up into separate map slides.
 If you highlight or label too many places the audience will get overwhelmed.
 When a slide is cluttered with labels it can distract the audience from what you're trying to say.

 Also, when with labels choose a font that's easy to read even from a distance.
 This will make sure that your audience can read the labels on the map.
 Fancy fonts can be distracting for the audience too.